Big-Bytez/cse110-fa21-group19/rules.md

 ## 5) Work & Admin related responsibilities for All Team Members ##

 1. Let people know if you are unable to participate at a team meeting.
 Get up to speed by reading the Meeting Minutes ASAP.
-2. Inform relevant team members if you are not able to meet a deadline - and do this as they realize th
+2. Inform relevant team members if you are not able to meet a deadline - and do this as soon as you realize the delay.
 3. Ask for help if you need it!

 ## 6) Conflict Resolution Guidelines ##